 While long-term solutions would involve ensuring clean groundwater, improving municipal utilities, or replacing old, potentially hazardous plumbing and fixtures, these are also potentially costly and time consuming.
-State and federal funding may exist for such projects through the federal Drinking Water State Revolving Fund and, for example in California, the state department of water resources.
+State and federal funding may exist for such projects through the federal Drinking Water State Revolving Fund and the California Department of Water Resources.

-Community Water Center - The Community Water Center works with low-income communities in California to ensure that all communities have access to safe, clean, and affordable water.
+- Community Water Watch: The Community Water Center (CWC) works with low-income communities in California to ensure that all communities have access to safe, clean, and affordable water.
 The CWC website has a number of resources for communities with problems related to unsafe water supplies.
-Click here to view their Guide to Community Drinking Water Advocacy, a practical tool for learning how public water systems are tested for safety and what can be done if your water supply is unsafe

-Food and Water Watch advocates for public control of water resources and services, strong conservation measures, and support tough regulation of toxic emissions into water.
-The policies we promote will result in safe and affordable drinking water for everyone, rather than reliance on bottled water.
+- Food and Water Watch: Advocates for public control of water resources and services, strong conservation measures, and support tough regulation of toxic emissions into water.
+The policies they promote result in safe and affordable drinking water for everyone, rather than reliance on bottled water

 - Environmental Working Group: What’s in Your Water?

 - Environmental Protection Agency: Drinking Water in Schools and Child Care Facilities

 - Arsenic in Schools Case Studies: Michigan Case Study and Seattle Case Study